Resources for Parents

 Q: I get blamed a lot for my child’s behavior, even though I’m doing everything I can.
 Is it really my fault?
 Why would my clinician suggest family therapy unless I’m a bad parent?

 Family members, including parents, siblings, children, and romantic partners, are often among those victimized by those with psychopathy.
 They also often experience significant distress, trauma, guilt, and shame.
-But, due in part to myths and stigmas surrounding psychopathy, they often fail to receive the support they need and are instead blamed by others for their child’s behavior.
+But, due in part to myths and stigmas surrounding psychopathy, they often fail to receive the support they need and parents in particular are instead blamed by others for their child’s behavior.
 One of the missions of our organization is to reduce the extent to which parents are blamed for their children’s psychopathy by providing accurate information about the causes of this disorder.

 Psychopathy is not caused by bad parenting any more than other developmental disorders, like autism or schizophrenia, are caused by bad parenting.
 All of these disorders are caused by a mix of genetic risk factors and environmental factors.